fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 And when they thought of what the consequences of their action could be, they decided to act immediately to avert disaster.
 But how?
 After an animated discussion, they agreed that Abu Sufyan should go to Medina, and should try to persuade the Prophet to renew the Treaty of Hudaybiyya.

 When Abu Sufyan arrived in Medina, he first went to see his daughter, Umm Habiba – one of the wives of the Prophet.
-As he was going to sit on a rug, she pulled it from under him, and said: “You are an unclean idolater, and I cannot allow you to sit on the rug of the Messenger of God.”
+As he was going to sit on a rug, she pulled it from under him, and said: "You are an unclean idolater, and I cannot allow you to sit on the rug of the Messenger of God."
 She treated him as if he was an untouchable pariah.

 Shaken by such a reception, he left her, and went to the mosque hoping to see the Prophet himself.
 But the latter did not give him audience.
 He then solicited the aid of Abu Bakr, Umar and Ali but all of them told him that they could not intercede for him with the Prophet, and he returned to Makkah empty-handed.